opensearch-project/project-website/_authors/widdisd.markdown

 github: dbwiddis
 ---

-**Dan Widdis** is a Software Engineer at AWS focusing on OpenSearch extensibility and GenAI integration.
+**Dan Widdis** is a Software Engineer at AWS, focusing on OpenSearch Extensibility and GenAI Integration.